 The first parameter to which we will have to pay attention is just the temperature.
 In fact, it is responsible for the dissolution of the filament, if it is too high the plastic will melt and will leak into the nozzle even when the remaining filament will be correctly retracted.

-The first adjustment to be made is to decrease the temperature by 5 degrees in 5 degrees, and analyze if and how much the situation improves from time to time.
+The first adjustment you have to make is to decrease the temperature by 5 degrees in 5 degrees.
+And analyze if and how much the situation improves from time to time.
 This in the vast majority of cases almost completely solves the problems, if the settings are correct.